The Free Microsoft Forms Alternative

 Choose Fomr if you want to...

-• Build branded, professional forms without a Microsoft 365 subscription
+• Build branded, professional forms outside the Microsoft ecosystem

 • Choose from 1,700+ fonts and customize the form design